ukparliament/weeknotes.data-search/11/index.md

 Aidan completed the procurement of the licence for the triple store.

-Dan and Aidan met with Steve Wise from the House of Commons Library to discuss the data toolkit and project funding
+Dan and Aidan met with Steve Wise from the House of Commons Library to discuss the data toolkit and project funding.

 ### Search

 Robert drowned in a sea of admin-esoterica this week.
 Monday was a revisiting of the contributions of product and delivery management to the search work, some updates on Archives requirements, learning more about search feedback and analysis.

 [Raphael](https://twitter.com/raphaelleung) showed Robert the search ‘hints’ work to decorate search results with document types.
+This was great.

 ### Capability